 There are many opportunities to participate in sport at different levels of competition in Sixth Form.
 Girls are able to represent the School in various sports for the Senior teams.
 Practices take place weekly and with extra frees in your timetable, you are able to manage your time more effectively.

-Wednesday afternoons are devoted to physical activity.
-The whole Sixth Form comes together to take part in activities which include yoga, trampolining, badminton or session in the fitness suite.
+Every week an afternoon is devoted to physical activity.
+The whole Sixth Form comes together to take part in activities which include yoga, trampolining, badminton or a session in the fitness suite.
 The PE staff also allow girls to take part in a chosen sport outside school if it is not offered during the allocated time; for example, rowing, golf or horse riding.

 There are many opportunities to continue with or take up a variety of instruments and play in musical ensembles.
 Girls are able to take on roles of responsibility, whether that is leading Camerata, our elite strings group, or coaching orchestral groups in the Prep.
 School.
 This year the Chamber Choir and Camerata went on their biennial summer tour to Vienna.
 A highlight of the Lower Sixth year is the Sixth Form musical, which is directed, produced and choreographed as well as performed by members of the Sixth Form after their AS examinations.

 This is an exciting and valuable opportunity for a girl who plays the organ and would like to develop her all-round performance expertise.
 Jennifer Bate is an internationally acclaimed organist and a world authority on organ music.

 The JBOS is open to any student who meets our academic standards for Sixth Form entry and who can show she has the potential to maximise her talents through this Scholarship which is awarded in conjunction with Guildford Cathedral.
 A full bursary place may be available to support the Scholarship.